dadesina/infomyne-site/content/home/skills.md

 [[feature]]
   icon = "users"
   icon_pack = "fas"
-  name = "Personalized Learning and Training Development" description = "**Continuous learning** and acquiring new knowledge are essential skills to staying relevant.
-Let's show you how we design effective, engaging and **personalized training**."
+  name = "Personalized Learning and Training" description = "**Continuous learning** and acquiring new knowledge are essential skills to staying relevant.
+We design effective, engaging and **personalized training**."

 [[feature]]
-  icon = "project-diagram"
+  icon = "hands-helping"
   icon_pack = "fas"
-  name = "Project Management"
+  name = "Partnerships"
-  description = "10%"
+  description = "We know we can't do it alone!
+We form strategic partnerships with innovative Organizations that share our values and vision."

 +++